Greg Pikitis: Plot

-Leslie (Amy Poehler) visits the Pawnee high school to confront Greg Pikitis (Cody Klop), a teenager who she describes as her "arch-nemesis".
+Leslie visits the Pawnee high school to confront Greg Pikitis, a teenager who she describes as her "arch-nemesis".
 Leslie warns Greg she knows he vandalizes the town's statue of Mayor Percy every Halloween, but that she will be watching him closely and will catch him this year.
 Greg casually denies having any such plans.
-At the Pawnee town hall, Ann (Rashida Jones) talks excitedly about her upcoming Halloween party.
-She asks the others not to mention it to Tom (Aziz Ansari), but she is disappointed to learn Jerry (Jim O'Heir) has already told him.
-That night, Leslie watches Greg with the help of her boyfriend, Pawnee police officer Dave Sanderson (Louis C.K.), while Andy (Chris Pratt), who now has a part-time job with the parks department, guards the statue.
+At the Pawnee town hall, Ann talks excitedly about her upcoming Halloween party.
+She asks the others not to mention it to Tom, but she is disappointed to learn Jerry has already told him.
+That night, Leslie watches Greg with the help of her boyfriend, Pawnee police officer Dave Sanderson, while Andy, who now has a part-time job with the parks department, guards the statue.

 Ann's party is off to a boring start and she soon begins to fear it will be a failure altogether.
-When Tom and his wife Wendy (Jama Williamson) arrive, however, Tom spices up the party by turning the living room into a dance floor.
+When Tom and his wife Wendy arrive, however, Tom spices up the party by turning the living room into a dance floor.
 The party is soon a big hit, and Ann thanks Tom profusely.
-Wendy tells Ron (Nick Offerman) she knows Ron learned her marriage to Tom was a "green card marriage" to keep her from being deported to Canada, and thanks him for his discretion.
+Wendy tells Ron she knows Ron learned her marriage to Tom was a "green card marriage" to keep her from being deported to Canada, and thanks him for his discretion.
 She tells him they will soon be able to divorce without raising any suspicions, unaware that Tom is visibly upset about it.